spurll/tread/README.md

 1.0 Checklist
 -------------

-* Test on Windows
+* `default_config.py` should obviously be `default_config.yml`, and be [included
+  as a data file](https://pythonhosted.org/setuptools/setuptools.html#including- data-files), but I'm tired of wrestling with setuptools

 Feature Requests
 ----------------

 * Support for ATOM feeds
-* `default_config.py` should obviously be `default_config.yml`, but I'm tired
-  of wrestling with setuptools
 * View toggels to display only unread or only starred items (or the combination of those two)
 * Ability to scroll feed list
 * Configurable DB pruning (only keep X days to prevent DB from ballooning)
 * Colour support
-* Ability to (and instructions for) running a cron job to check feeds and update the DB regularly even if the main feed reader isn't invoked
 * [bcj](https://github.com/bcj) recommends changing the name to `cuRSSes`

 Known Bugs